Balachandran2729/Smart-Helpdesk-Web-Application/README.md

 # Smart Helpdesk with Agentic Triage

-This is a full-stack web application built as part of the Wexa AI Fresher Assignment.
+This is a full-stack web application.
 It simulates a smart helpdesk where users can create support tickets.
 An agentic workflow, running within the Node.js backend, automatically processes these tickets by classifying them, retrieving relevant knowledge base (KB) articles, drafting a reply, and either auto-resolving the ticket or assigning it to a human agent for review.

 ## Features